pscally1005/pscally1005.github.io/_posts/draft/2026-07-15-sf-choc-syrup.markdown

 Instructions:
 - Add <a href='https://amzn.to/4mzsH5p'>allulose</a>, <a href='/misc/chocolate-benefits'>cocoa powder</a>, and salt to a <a href='https://amzn.to/46ccg8m'>medium sized sauce pot</a>.
 Whisk until fully combined.

 - Whisk in the water, cover with a lid, and bring to a boil over high heat.
-When boiling, remove the cover, reduce heat to low, and let simmer for 1-2 minutes, stirring frequently.
+Once at a boil, remove the cover.
+Keep the heat on high, and whisk continously for 2 minutes, alternating between on and off the heat every 10 seconds.

 - Remove from the heat and whisk in vanilla extract.
 - <img src='/assets/Food/Sweet Spreads/SF Choc Syrup/pot.jpg' alt='' class='instruction-image'>